SLANGERES/PortfolioWebsite/README.md

-# Portfolio Website
+# Freelancer

 ![Portfolio Website Screenshot](screenshot.png)

 ## Introduction

-Welcome to my portfolio website, a showcase of my work, skills, and achievements.
+Welcome to my freelancer website, a showcase of my work, skills, and achievements.
 This website was built using modern web development technologies such as React, Vite, and Tailwind CSS, providing a fast and visually appealing experience for visitors.
 Use this README to learn how to set up, customize, and deploy your own portfolio website based on this project.

 ## Features